ATOROYO/Farm-Connect/README.md

 ## Conclusion

-Let me know if you need any further additions or modifications!
+Let us know if you need any further additions or modifications!

 ### THANKS!!!